Best Practices When Laying Off Staff Members

 You can offer your employee resources to help them in their next steps, like information on outplacement services.
 These services can help employees who have recently been laid off with coaching, resume editing, and interview tips.
 You can visit TorontoJobs.ca for information on those services here.

-Want more entrepreneurial tips from Marc?
+Want more entrepreneurial tips?
 Check out the Toronto Entrepreneurs Conference & Tradeshow YouTube Channel for more!